SakibJaber/jotter/README.md

 - **Multer**: Middleware for handling file uploads.
 - **JWT**: JSON Web Tokens for authentication.
 - **Crypto**: For generating secure share tokens.
+- **Moment**: For parse, validate, manipulate, and display dates and times.

 ---